openharmony/docs/en/application-dev/dfx/hdc.md

    hdc list targets
    ```

-   If the return value is in the *ip:port* format, the connection is successful.
+   If the return value is in the *IP:port* format, the connection is successful.
 If there are multiple devices connected to the local PC, use **-t** to specify the target device.

 6. (Optional) Change the TCP mode to the USB mode.